amysyk/meal-prep/system-prompt.md

 INGREDIENTS :
 – Chicken Fajitas
 – Potatoes  (half)
-– optional pico de gallo
+– Pico de gallo (optional)
-Additional Ingredients:
+- Olive oil
--Olive oil
+- Salt and pepper
--Salt and pepperDIRECTIONS :
+DIRECTIONS :
 Heat the chicken and pepper (covered) in a 300°F oven for 35 minutes or until completely heated through.
 Alternatively you can pan sear it in a frying pan until hot.
 Meanwhile using half of the potatoes from Sunday, cut